lino-framework/book/docs/changes/index.rst

 Changes
 =======

-API changes in the packages :mod:`lino`, :mod:`lino_xl` and :mod:`lino_react`.
+This is the combined changelog for packages :mod:`lino`, :mod:`lino_xl` and :mod:`lino_react`.

 General information about how to read and maintain this document in :ref:`dev.changes`.

-.. note:: Make sure to notify us if you run a :term:`production site` using Lino.
+Make sure to notify us if you run a :term:`production site` using Lino.
 We provide automatic database migration only for applications with at least one registered production site.

 .. toctree::